HurSungYun/kafbat-ui-serde-protobuf-descriptor/CONTRIBUTING.md

 ### Code Style

+1. **Spotless formatting**: Code is automatically formatted using Google Java Format (AOSP style)
+   - Run `./gradlew spotlessApply` to format your code
+   - CI will check formatting with `./gradlew spotlessCheck`
-1. **Follow existing conventions**: Match the existing code style and patterns
+2. **Follow existing conventions**: Match the existing code style and patterns
-2. **No unnecessary comments**: Code should be self-documenting
+3. **No unnecessary comments**: Code should be self-documenting
-3. **Use existing libraries**: Check what's already available before adding new dependencies
+4. **Use existing libraries**: Check what's already available before adding new dependencies
-4. **Error handling**: Provide meaningful error messages and proper exception handling
+5. **Error handling**: Provide meaningful error messages and proper exception handling

 ### Pull Request Process